by Bruce Wells | May 26, 2025 | This Week in Petroleum History

 Eager to become an oil-producing state, the Nebraska legislature had offered a $15,000 bonus for any oil well in Nebraska to produce 50 barrels daily for 60 consecutive days.
 Florida lawmakers, also eager for oil revenue, would do the same (see First Florida Oil Well).

-Circa 1940s postcard depicts “pool of oil” produced by the Bucholz Well No. 1 near Falls City, Nebraska.
+Circa 1940s postcard depicts a “pool of oil” produced by the Bucholz Well No. 1 near Falls City, Nebraska.

 Although unsuccessful, the two earlier Pawnee Royalty Company wells had shown encouraging signs near Falls City.
 A third well, Bucholz No. 1, began drilling on April 22, 1940.